mtp13/prayers-site/_mysteries/joyful_mysteries.md

 **Scripture:** Luke 2:1-20

+> The Birth of Jesus.
-> And it came to pass, that in those days there went out a decree from Caesar
+> In those days a decree went out from Caesar Augustus that the whole world
-> Augustus, that the whole world should be enrolled.
-This enrolling was first
+> should be enrolled.
+This was the first enrollment, when Quirinius was
-> made by Cyrinus, the governor of Syria.
-And all went to be enrolled, every
+> governor of Syria.
+So all went to be enrolled, each to his own town.
+And
-> one into his own city.
-And Joseph also went up from Galilee, out of the city
+> Joseph too went up from Galilee from the town of Nazareth to Judea, to the
-> of Nazareth into Judea, to the city of David, which is called Bethlehem:
+> city of David that is called Bethlehem, because he was of the house and
-> because he was of the house and family of David, To be enrolled with Mary his
+> family of David,  to be enrolled with Mary, his betrothed, who was with
-> espoused wife, who was with child.
-And it came to pass, that when they were
-> there, her days were accomplished, that she should be delivered.
-And she
+> child.
+While they were there, the time came for her to have her child,  and
-> brought forth her firstborn son, and wrapped him up in swaddling clothes, and
+> she gave birth to her firstborn son.
+She wrapped him in swaddling clothes and
-> laid him in a manger; because there was no room for them in the inn.
-And there
+> laid him in a manger, because there was no room for them in the inn.
-> were in the same country shepherds watching, and keeping the night watches
+> Now there were shepherds in that region living in the fields and keeping
-> over their flock.
-And behold an angel of the Lord stood by them, and the
+> the night watch over their flock.
+The angel of the Lord appeared to them
-> brightness of God shone round about them; and they feared with a great fear.
+> and the glory of the Lord shone around them, and they were struck with great
-> And the angel said to them: Fear not; for, behold, I bring you good tidings
+> fear.
+The angel said to them, “Do not be afraid; for behold, I proclaim to
-> of great joy, that shall be to all the people: For, this day, is born to you
+> you good news of great joy that will be for all the people.
+For today
-> a Saviour, who is Christ the Lord, in the city of David.
-And this shall be a
+> in the city of David a savior has been born for you who is Messiah and Lord.
-> sign unto you.
-You shall find the infant wrapped in swaddling clothes, and
+> And this will be a sign for you: you will find an infant wrapped in
-> laid in a manger.
-And suddenly there was with the angel a multitude of the
+> swaddling clothes and lying in a manger.”
+And suddenly there was a
-> heavenly army, praising God, and saying: Glory to God in the highest; and on
+> multitude of the heavenly host with the angel, praising God and saying:
+>> “Glory to God in the highest and on earth peace to those on whom his favor rests.”
-> earth peace to men of good will.
-And it came to pass, after the angels departed
+> The Visit of the Shepherds.
-> from them into heaven, the shepherds said one to another: Let us go over to
+> When the angels went away from them to heaven, the shepherds said to one
-> Bethlehem, and let us see this word that is come to pass, which the Lord hath
+> another, “Let us go, then, to Bethlehem to see this thing that has taken
-> shewed to us.
-And they came with haste; and they found Mary and Joseph, and
+> place, which the Lord has made known to us.”
+So they went in haste and found
-> the infant lying in the manger.
-And seeing, they understood of the word that
+> Mary and Joseph, and the infant lying in the manger.
+When they saw this, they
-> had been spoken to them concerning this child.
-And all that heard, wondered;
+> made known the message that had been told them about this child.
+All who
-> and at those things that were told them by the shepherds.
-But Mary kept all
+> heard it were amazed by what had been told them by the shepherds.
+And Mary
-> these words, pondering them in her heart.
-And the shepherds returned, glorifying
+> kept all these things, reflecting on them in her heart.
+Then the shepherds
-> and praising God, for all the things they had heard and seen, as it was told
+> returned, glorifying and praising God for all they had heard and seen, just
-> unto them.
+> as it had been told to them.

 **Meditation:** The Son of God becomes man, born in poverty and humility.
 The shepherds are the first to worship the newborn King.

 **Fruit of the Mystery:** Poverty of Spirit